by Kate Ramsden

 welcome the opportunity to participate in this review."

-She reminded congress that education is delivered
+She reminded congress that education is delivered by

-administrators and clerical staff.
-"These workers
+and clerical staff.
+"These workers all have important

-is demoralising and short-sighted," she warned,
+their input and views is demoralising and short-sighted,"

-calling for trade unions representing these staff
+she warned, calling for trade unions representing these

-to be fully involved in the review process.
+staff to be fully involved in the review process.